ai4reason/ai4reason.github.io/docs/internal/members.md

 ⚠️  At least the [required fields](#--required-fields) `name`, `dblp`, `role`, and `groups` should be set.

 🔴 Make sure the `dblp` [field](#dblp--string) is set correctly.
-Otherwise the list of publications will not contain publications of this member. ❗
+Otherwise, the list of publications will not contain publications of this member. ❗

 5️⃣  Describe _Commit changes_ and  start a pull request.
 Once the pull request is merged, the web page will become updated in a couple of minutes.